lukfd/farmerselevator/README.md

 # Farmers Elevator

-Version 0.0.3
+Version 0.0.4
-started on september 2021 - now for different system structure
+started on October 2021 - now for addition of SocketIO

 *Authors: Luca and Daniel*